6 Dystopic Movies That Show The Decline Of Society

 A lot of people get the feeling that the world that's coming isn't going to be all feathers and syrup.
 One way of coping with these fears is to take in a movie about a dystopian future, when society has collapsed and humanity has to fight against killer robots or marauding gasoline raiders.
 There's no way it could get as bad as that, right?

-science fiction movies shows a future where a small group of idle rich live on the backs of the hard-working masses.
+One of the first science fiction movies shows a future where a small group of idle rich live on the backs of the hard-working masses.
 Total science fiction, right?
 There are also slightly more plausible elements such as dancing robot girls and huge pieces of electronic machinery.
 But the vision of the future still resonates today, and will probably continue to until the dystopian future comes true.

 Jean-Luc Godard isn't known as a maker of science fiction, but he has dabbled in the genre at least once, most notably with "Alphaville," depicting a futuristic dystopia (that happens to look a lot like 1960s Paris) where love is forbidden and humanity is controlled by a computer called Alpha 60.
 With his trademark long takes and glamorous cinematography, Godard strikes his own blow against a loveless, technological world.
 It can still be pretty depressing if you're in the wrong mood though.